 The shields (repainted in the 1960s) show the coats of arms of the monastery of Westminster, the sees of Ely and Canterbury, Edward the Confessor, France and England and its variants as borne by Richard II and Edward III.

 He was the son of Thomas Langham, who was buried in the nave of the Abbey, and was probably a native of the village of Langham in the Abbey's Rutlandshire property.
 The earliest mention of Simon at Westminster is in the chamberlain's roll for 1339-40, although the preceding rolls are missing.
 He was elected Prior and then served as Abbot from 1349-62.
 In 1362 he became Bishop of Ely and his other posts followed, being elected Archbishop of Canterbury in 1366.
 On receiving a cardinal's hat from Pope Urban V he gave up the Canterbury post in 1368 to go abroad to the Papal Court.
-He is remembered at the Abbey for paying off the debts of his predecessor and giving many gifts of money, plate and vestments to the monastery here.
+He is remembered at the Abbey for paying off the debts of his predecessor and giving many gifts of money, plate and vestments to the monastery here and also seven chests of books.
 He died and was buried in Avignon on 22 July 1376 and his body was moved to the Abbey in 1379.

 He bequeathed his vast fortune towards the rebuilding of the nave.
 John Flete, a monk from 1420 recalls in his history "Vivid memory still recalls with what great affection this venerable father managed the convent and how strenuously he toiled for the brethren".
 Flete also records a different epitaph for the Cardinal, which can be translated: "Simon de Langham, entombed beneath these stones, was monk, prior, and Abbot of this church: the see falling vacant, he was elected bishop of London, honoured at Ely, but afterwards great primate of the whole kingdom and minister of the King: for he was his treasurer and chancellor, and then priest-cardinal in Rome: afterwards he was made bishop of Praeneste, and was sent hither as papal Nuncio.
 The world grieves, O Father, whom we are now unable to recall, he collapsed in death on the feast of the Magdalene, in the year of Christ 1376.
 May God absolve him from all evil deeds, and through the merits of his Mother grant him heavenly joys".